patrickcapaldo/patrickcapaldo.github.io/README.md

 Note that when you run it for the first time, it will download a docker image of size 400MB or so.
 To see the template running, open your browser and go to `http://localhost:8888`.
 You should see a copy of the theme's demo website.

-Now, feel free to customize the theme however you like (don't forget to change the name!).
+Now, feel free to customise the theme however you like (don't forget to change the name!).
 After you are done, you can use the same command (`docker compose up`) to render the webpage with all you changes.
 Also, make sure to commit your final changes.

 > To change port number, you can edit `docker-compose.yml` file.